 In cases of arrest, Mission University assumes no financial responsibility for legal aid to students.
-However, it is appropriate for the faculty leader, with CO, to assist students in contacting their families and appropriate government offices.
+However, it is appropriate for the faculty leader, to assist students in contacting their families and appropriate government offices.

-E. ALCOHOL
+ALCOHOL

-Travel Abroad is an official College-sponsored event, thus faculty, staff, students, or guest/family's use of alcohol is prohibited.
+Travel Abroad is an official Mission University-sponsored event, thus faculty, staff, students, or guest/family's use of alcohol is prohibited.

-F. FACULTY LEADER STANDARDS
+FACULTY LEADER STANDARDS

-While traveling, faculty leaders are expected to adhere to the standards set forth in the Mission University College Faculty Handbook.
+While traveling, faculty leaders are expected to adhere to the standards set forth in this Mission University Travel Handbook.